- Dental Implants

 Over the course of a few weeks, several visits to our office will be required to get a proper fitting for dentures.
 Precise impressions must be taken to ensure accuracy in size, shape and color.
 Several visits may be needed to try the dentures so that all necessary adjustments can be made.
-During the last visit, Dr. Shahkarami or Dr. Arami will fit the finished denture in your mouth and make any necessary final adjustments.
+During the last visit, our dentist will fit the finished denture in your mouth and make any necessary final adjustments.

 When your mouth and gums are adjusting to your new dentures, you may have increased saliva, soreness and a little bit of difficulty talking and chewing, but these symptoms will subside.